derossiwang/models/research/object_detection/README.md

          [[Tutorial2]](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/index.html#install-windows)

-6. Test You can start the TensorFlow-GPU without errors by issue the command in `Python`
+7. Test You can start the TensorFlow/GPU without errors by issue the command in `Python`

    ```bash
       import tensorflow as tf